d-led/ris/README.md

 }
 ```

-Two c++11 files containing the resources as string constants will be generated if everything is ok.
+Two c++11 files ([.h](acceptance_test/resource.h) and [.cpp](acceptance_test/resource.h)) containing the resources as string constants will be generated if everything is ok.
 These can be compiled along with your project and used to retrieve string resources.

 Strings are single-byte `char`s and are treated agnostically with respect to their meaning/encoding.

-Furthermore, `name` should be a valid c++ identifier, as it will be translated into the resource getter, i.e.:
+`name` should be a valid c++ identifier, as it will be translated into the resource getter, i.e.:

 ```cpp
 std::string res = test::Resource::string_test();